CWD News and Updates

 Fish and Wildlife Office Contacts

-See page 14 of the Alberta Guide to Hunting Regulations for a list of Fish and Wildlife offices in Alberta,
+See page 13 of the Alberta Guide to Hunting Regulations for a list of Fish and Wildlife offices in Alberta, including telephone numbers for each office.

 An illustration of how to fill out the green CWD identification label for each deer head submission.